- Habitat Home

 NOAA Restoration Center Environmental Compliance

-Every major federal action requires an assessment of its environmental impacts, in accordance with the requirements of the National Environmental Policy Act (NEPA).
+Every federal action requires an assessment of its environmental impacts, in accordance with the requirements of the National Environmental Policy Act (NEPA).
 For actions conducted by NOAA, this assessment must also comply with NOAA Administrative Order (NAO) 216-6, which describes NOAA’s policies, requirements, and procedures for complying with NEPA and the implementing regulations.

 The Restoration Center’s NEPA Process

 Through funding or technical assistance, the Restoration Center supports numerous habitat restoration projects each year.
 All of these projects are assessed for environmental impacts in accordance with the NEPA process using programmatic NEPA documents, when an existing analysis is relevant to the project.

 To increase efficiency and reduce redundancy in conducting NEPA analyses for a large number of federal actions, we developed a Programmatic Environmental Assessment in 2002 and a supplemental analysis (SPEA) in 2006, available below.
 These documents covered the majority of potential environmental impacts from commonly-implemented project types.
 The SPEA was created to account for the evolution of type, scope, and overall number of restoration projects we implemented, as well as to further streamline environmental review and documentation of NEPA decisions beyond the impacts analyzed in the 2002 assessment.
-To account for further changes in the scope and scale of our projects, we are currently analyzing the environmental impacts of our restoration activities through a programmatic environmental impact statement (PEIS).
+To account for further changes in the scope and scale of our projects, including our significant beneficial impacts to the coastal environment, we completed a Programmatic Environmental Impact Statement (PEIS) in June of 2015.